Vacation Guide To Assateague Island – Assateague Island’s Prime Attractions, Activities and More

 The wild horses of Assateague Island

 It was ever since one major shipwreck way back in the 1500s that the wild horses of Assateague Island came to inhabit the place.
-These breeds have been tested and are found to be of Spanish origin, thus, believed to have been onboard a Spanish ship.
+These breeds have been tested for ancestry and are found to be of Spanish origin, thus, believed to have been onboard a Spanish ship.
 Somehow, the horses managed to swim ashore and save themselves while the rest of the crew perished.

 These fierce creatures lived in isolation for many decades, and in turn, have created a secluded environment just for them.
 Some of the horses have even mated with donkeys and evolved in size and structure.
 It is because of their isolation that travellers are asked to exert caution when around them.
-They are untamed and prone to disease, which if contracted, can wipe out their entire remaining species.
+They are untamed and often prone to disease, which if contracted, can wipe out their entire remaining species.

 Wildlife conservation at the Assateague Island